CogitatorTech/infera/README.md

 #### Build from Source

-Alternatively, you can build Infera from source and use it with DuckDB by following these steps:
+Alternatively, you can build Infera from source and use it by following these steps:

 1. Clone the repository and build the Infera extension from source: